mist-devel/mist-binaries/cores/msx/readme.txt

 MIST board.
 This is a work in progress by Alastair Robinson.
 The source code is available at https://github.com/robinsonb5/OneChipMSX

+The source code can be found at https://github.com/robinsonb5/OneChipMSX

 Quick start
 -----------